markov00/elastic-charts/wiki/consuming.md

 import '@elastic/charts/dist/reset_dark.css';
 ```

-If using Elastic Charts in the same project with EUI, you can import the SASS files instead.
-Just be sure to import Elastic Charts **after** EUI.
+If using Elastic Charts in the same project that is already compiling EUI's Sass (like Kibana), you can import the SASS files directly instead of using the CSS.
+Just be sure to import Elastic Charts Sass files **after** EUI.

 ```scss
 @import '~@elastic/eui/src/themes/eui/eui_colors_light';